-Activities in the Faroe Islands
+Best Places to Visit in the Faroe Islands

 Tórshavn, the largest city sporting a huge 19,000 inhabitants and almost half of the total population, is a good starting point for exploring the Faroes.
 It’s located fairly centrally with the best transport links on the islands.
-As well as the source of a lot of accommodation there are also bars, restaurants, and a bit of nightlife.
-This might not seem so impressive but once you’ve spent some time in the Faroes you’ll realise that this is a rarity!
+As well as the source of a lot of accommodation, there are also bars, restaurants, and a bit of nightlife.
+This might not seem so impressive but once you’ve spent some time in the Faroes you’ll realize that this is a rarity!

 The best of Tórshavn itself can be explored in a day or so.
 The focal point of the city is Tinganes, a huddle of cute traditional buildings (including their parliamentary buildings, which you can just casually walk around).
 This is part of Tórshavn’s compact but pretty old town, which is a good place to relax and sample some Faroese food and culture.

 But the best of the Faroes lies outside Tórshavn’s borders.
-The neighbouring areas of the capital are easy to reach with some cool sites – for example, there’s Kirkjubøur, a medieval settlement with an old cathedral, and the island Nolsoy which has a good hike and an unbelievably old world village.
+The neighbouring areas of the capital are easy to reach with some cool sites – for example, there’s Kirkjubøur, a medieval settlement with an old cathedral, and the island Nolsoy which has a good hike and an unbelievably old-world village.
 Then go further out of Tórshavn to get to the really epic stuff…

 Everything about this island is awesome.
-Firstly you’ve got to take a mad boat ride to get there, which typically involves getting thrown across the deck whilst tearing past jagged peaks.
+Firstly, you’ve got to take a mad boat ride to get there, which typically involves getting thrown across the deck whilst tearing past jagged peaks.
 You’d get charged good money to do this in other parts of the world.
 Then jump out of the boat (literally) onto terra firma.